-- 22.1 Business must not be admitted as urgent business unless: - 22.1.1 It relates to or arises out of a matter which has arisen since distribution of the agenda; and - 22.1.2 It cannot safely or conveniently be deferred until the next Council meeting; and - 22.1.3 The Council resolves to admit an item considered to be urgent business. - 22.2 Items of Urgent Business are to be supported by an officer's report. - 22.3 Notices of Motion will not be admitted into urgent business and will be dealt with in accordance with clause 32. - 22.4 Unless a majority of Councillors present resolve to deal with another matter as Urgent Business, no business can be transacted at a Council meeting unless it appears on the agenda.
+- 21.1 Business must not be admitted as urgent business unless: - 21.1.1 It relates to or arises out of a matter which has arisen since distribution of the agenda; and - 21.1.2 It cannot safely or conveniently be deferred until the next Council meeting; and - 21.1.3 The Council resolves to admit an item considered to be urgent business. - 21.2 Items of Urgent Business are to be supported by an officer's report.

+21.3 Notices of Motion will not be admitted into urgent business and will be dealt with in accordance with clause 31.

-23 Meeting Closure to the Public
+22 Meeting Closure to the Public